nebari-dev/nebari/docs/source/installation/configuration.md

 #### Local (Existing) Kubernetes Cluster

-Deploying to a local existing kuberentes cluster has different options than the cloud providers. `kube_context` is an optional key that can be used to deploy to a non-default context.
+Deploying to a local existing kubernetes cluster has different options than the cloud providers. `kube_context` is an optional key that can be used to deploy to a non-default context.
 The default node selectors will allow pods to be scheduled anywhere.
 This can be adjusted to